Tavish9/KANeRF/README.md

 # Installation

-KANeRF is buid based on [nerfstudio](https://docs.nerf.studio/quickstart/installation.html#) and [kan](https://kindxiaoming.github.io/pykan/).
+KANeRF is build based on [nerfstudio](https://docs.nerf.studio/quickstart/installation.html#) and [kan](https://kindxiaoming.github.io/pykan/).
 Please refer to the website for detailed installation instructions if you encounter any problems.

 ```bash
 # create python env